MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 6. Select the **Select attributes** button, then:
     1. On the right pane, use the checklist to make selections.
-    1. When you’ve finished picking attributes, select the **Add to query button**.
+    1. When you’ve finished picking attributes, select the **Add to query** button.
         :::image type="content" source="../images/person-query-select-attributes.png" alt-text="Select employee attributes section, with 'Select attributes' button highlighted":::
     Attributes appear as tags in the box about the **Select attributes** button.